sujitpal/pytorch-gnn-tutorial-odsc2021/README.md

-# pytorch-gnn-tutorial-odsc2021

-Repository for GNN tutorial using Pytorch and Pytorch Geometric (PyG) for ODSC 2021

-**Talk title: Deep Learning with Graphs -- an introduction to Graph Neural Networks (with code examples in Pytorch Geometric)**
+# Deep Learning with Graphs -- an introduction to Graph Neural Networks (with code examples in Pytorch Geometric)

+_Repository for tutorial to be presented at [ODSC West 2021](https://odsc.com/california)._

 ## Abstract